 You will be stunned by the sheer volume of information that your spouse’s attorney will ask from you and about you.
 The fact that the vast majority of this information may end up being completely irrelevant doesn’t matter.
 You’re going to have to deal with putting together a small mountain of paperwork.
 Then, depending on how long your case drags on, you’re going to have to continually update it.
 Sorry.
 Welcome to divorce litigation.

 If you have never testified in court, you’re in for a real treat here.
-Giving your deposition makes you feel like you are on the witness stand for first degree murder.
+Giving your deposition makes you feel like you’re on the witness stand for first degree murder.

 Your spouse’s lawyer will not only try to get information from you – much of which will be highly personal and perhaps embarrassing – but s/he will also have no problem implying that you are a bad parent, a horrible spouse, and an overall rotten human being.

-In order to survive this ordeal, you’re definitely going to want to prepare yourself, but emotionally and legally.
+In order to survive this ordeal, you’re definitely going to want to prepare yourself, both emotionally and legally.
 It also wouldn’t hurt to have a therapy appointment scheduled for as soon after the deposition as possible.
+Your therapist can then help talk you down from the emotional ledge you’ll probably be on at that point!

 If you love your children, going through a custody evaluation is very likely going to be one of the most horrible experiences of your life.
 You will be scared to death that you are going to lose your children.
 You will be terrified that if you say or do one wrong thing the evaluator will slam you in his/her report.
 And, when you find out how time-consuming and expensive getting a custody evaluation can be, you will be shocked.